growthack88/rtl-performance-dashboard/README.md

-# RTL Performance Dashboard
+# Read to Lead | Performance Report

-This repository hosts an iframe-based dashboard displaying RTL performance metrics from Madgicx.
+This repository hosts a password-protected dashboard displaying Read to Lead performance metrics from Madgicx.

+## Features

+- **Password Protection**: Access to the dashboard requires the password "readtolead"
+- **Responsive Design**: Works on desktop and mobile devices
+- **Full-Screen Display**: Maximizes the viewing area for the performance report
+- **Loading Indicator**: Shows a loading message while the report is being loaded

 ## How to Enable GitHub Pages